Explore Norfolk Island with Heritage Expeditions

-Norfolk Island is an island of unspoled natural beauty approximately 1,000 kilometres east off the Australian coast.
+Norfolk Island is an island of unspoiled natural beauty approximately 1,000 kilometres east off the Australian coast.
 The elegant convict-built Georgian buildings are still in daily use and the Kingston and Arthur's Vale Historic Area (KAHVA) is now World Heritage and listed as part of the Australian Convict Sites inscription.
 Time moves slowly here.

 An old volcanic outcrop, Norfolk Island has twon uninhabited neighbours just off its southern shores; close by lies Nepean Island - a small islet of coral and sandstone which provides a haven for thousands of seabirds and Philip Island - south of Point Hunter- is a volcanic mass rising to 300 metres at its highest point.